mrisher/smtp-sts/reporting.md

 ## HTTPS Transport

 The report MAY be delivered by POST to HTTPS.
-When doing so, the report should use the media-type `application/tlsrpt` (see section (#iana-considerations), "IANA Considerations").
-If the reporting entity compresses the report, that should be noted in the Content-Type "conversions" field:
+If compressed, the report SHOULD use the media type `application/tlsrpt+gzip`, and `application/tlsrpt+json` otherwise (see section (#iana-considerations), "IANA Considerations").

-Content-Type: application/tlsrpt; conversions=gzip
-Content-Type: application/tlsrpt; conversions=none
-Content-Type: application/tlsrpt

-The second and third items in the list are equivalent.

 A reporting entity SHOULD expect a "successful" response from the accepting HTTPS server, typically a 200 or 201 HTTP code [@?RFC7231].